nguyenduy4321/prajna/README.md

 - In customer messages, only one string per character length is allowed for some reason

 CONFIGURATION
-- Change color of the rain in script.js, by assigning variable "colorrain" a number that corresonds with the color:
+- Change color of the rain in script.js, by assigning variable "colorrain" a number that corresponds with the color:
 ```
 bluerain = 207;
 var colorrain = bluerain;